akshitsinha/shxai/PROMPTS.md

-# Shx Project Prompts
+# shxai Project Prompts

-This document contains all the prompts and iterations I used to develop the ShellX CLI project, organized by development stage.
+This document contains all the prompts and iterations I used to develop the shxai CLI project, organized by development stage.
 Claude Sonnet 4.5 was used for most of these.

 ---